Qualified candidates, please send your cover letter and resume to resume@darroweverett.com.

 General Summary

-DarrowEverett LLP is looking for an Associate Attorney in Nashville, Tenn., for our Litigation Department with immediate availability.
-The candidate must have excellent communication and administrative skills, be highly organized and detail-oriented, be able to multitask without sacrificing efficiency, be responsible, and be able to represent the firm, always, in ways that enhance its reputation.
-A partial hybrid schedule can be a consideration.
+In order to expand its current footprint in the Providence/Southcoast market, DarrowEverett LLP is looking to hire an Associate Attorney for our Litigation Department with immediate availability.
+The candidate must have excellent communication and administrative skills, be highly organized and detail-oriented, be able to multitask without sacrificing efficiency, be responsible, and be able to represent the firm and its clients in ways that enhance its reputation.
+Candidates should desire to work in a collegial environment and grow their practice.

 Qualified candidates must be prepared to handle cases from inception through trial, including drafting discovery pleadings and motions, and taking and defending depositions.
 DarrowEverett attorneys pride themselves on their winning record and seek only to recruit those candidates who share a passion for success.
-Strong record of academic achievement, proven writing skills and a talent for advocacy in the courtroom are minimum requirements.
-Attorneys must be licensed to practice in Tennessee and in good standing.
+A strong record of academic achievement, proven research and writing skills, and a talent for advocacy in the courtroom are minimum requirements.
+Attorneys must be licensed to practice in Rhode Island and/or Massachusetts and be a member of the bar in good standing.

-- Minimum 3-4 years of litigation experience in state and federal courts.
+- Minimum 1-3 years of litigation experience in state and federal courts

 - Able to participate in all aspects of the firm's professional activities, including client intake, trial preparation, etc.